MEMORY LOST AND FOUND

 Every sinew and tendon, right

 Down to the bone.
-All they
+All

 Ever wanted was the soup of